watch MotoGP online live and free

 Dutch flag

 Ziggo Sport is the official MotoGP broadcaster in the Netherlands.
-It’ll broadcast every practise, qualifier, and race until at least 2025, and you can watch online by signing in with your cable TV provider details.
+It broadcasts every practice, qualifier, and race, and you can watch online by signing in with your cable TV provider details.
 Alternatively, users can pay €14.95 to watch Ziggo Sport cable-free.

 As with other MotoGP broadcasts from around the world, Ziggo region-locks its services to prevent them from being accessible outside of the Netherlands.
-This means that you will need to connect to a VPN server in Holland to watch the races while on vacation.
+This means that you will need to connect to a VPN server in the Netherlands to watch the races while on vacation.

 Germany